Machine-Learning-in-Structure-formation/NLSFML/README.md

+# This repository is not up to date with our latest research in this era.

 # 0 - Machine learning in non linear structure formation
 Machine learning methods in investigating the Halo Dark matter formation.
 Full description of project in the termpaper report: [Reprot part1](https://github.com/Machine-Learning-in-Structure-formation/NLSFML/blob/master/Machine_Learning_Termpaper.pdf)